Plutonomicon/cardano-transaction-lib/README.md

 ### Other requirements

-In order to run most `Contract` actions, **you must use Nami wallet**.
+In order to run most `Contract` actions, **you must use Nami wallet for the time being**.
 The following steps must be taken to ensure that you can run CTL contracts:

 1. Install the [Nami extension](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo)
    - Due to limitations with Nami itself, only Chromium-based browsers are supported